 Headaches are not only painful, but they can also disrupt the course of a normal day.
-At Tri-State Neurological & Sleep Disorder Center in Henderson, Nevada, Muhammad Nayer MD understands the serious nature of persistent headaches and works to determine both the cause of your head pain and your best treatment path.
+At Tri-State Neurological & Sleep Disorder Center in Henderson, Nevada and Bullhead City, AZ, Muhammad Nayer MD understands the serious nature of persistent headaches and works to determine both the cause of your head pain and your best treatment path.
 Don’t live with frequent or severe headaches when safe and effective treatments are available.
 Schedule an appointment online or by phone to get started.

 There are many different types of head pain, some of which are categorized as secondary headaches because they are caused by another medical condition.
 There are also many different primary headaches in which the headache itself is the root problem, and not just a symptom.

 This type of head pain is the most common, and occur based on a combination of stress and muscle tension.
 Pain begins slowly and usually affects both sides of your head, it’s usually dull and might be felt in the back portion of your neck or head.